DevExpress-Examples/reporting-web-forms-register-client-side-libraries-manually/Readme.md

 - [dx.all.js](https://github.com/DevExpress/bower-devextreme/tree/master/js) (should include the **dx.common.css** stylesheet along with the theme stylesheet: **dx.light.css** or **dx.dark.css**)

-To register these libraries on the web page you need to download and put them to your web application folder first.
-In this example we used the [npm](https://www.npmjs.com/) package manager for this purpose.
-Right-click the [package.json](./CS/T115434/package.json) file in the Solution Explorer and click the "Restore Packages" command in order to restore the script files.
-You can also use the `npm install` command in the project folder for restoring the packages.
+Download these libraries and put them into your web application folder.
+In this example, we used the [npm](https://www.npmjs.com/) package manager for this purpose.
+Right-click the `package.json` file in the *Solution Explorer* and click the *Restore Packages* command in order to restore script files.
+You can also use the `npm install` command in the project folder to restore packages.

-Then register an empty "resources" section in your Web.config file to disable the automatic registration:
+Then, register an empty "resources" section in your Web.config file to disable automatic registration:
 ```xml
 <configuration>
   <devExpress>